 A cast-iron pan is one of the cornerstones of the kitchen; however, before you can break out your cast iron cookbook, you need to take care of your cast iron in a way called “seasoning”.
 If you’ve been eyeing a new skillet or already have one, you need to know how to take care of cast iron.
 Seasoning protects both the food and the pan, extending the life of the skillet and its cooking abilities.
 Understanding the seasoning process starts with understanding the science behind it.

 Why is Seasoning Required for a Cast Iron Pan?

 Seasoning is required for a number of different cooking appliances, most notably cast iron cooking materials and those made out of carbon steel.
 The reason why that is is when the pan is heated during the cooking process, it can rust rapidly.
 Small amounts of liquid, such as the drippings from dry meat, can accelerate the rusting process.
 Rust is the reason you should season all your cast iron (including things like your Dutch oven lid lifter), and not just the things that come into contact with your food.

 Furthermore, when food is cooked on an unseasoned cast iron griddle or cast iron pot, it can stick quickly, ruining the meal and making the cast iron cleanup process even more difficult.
 While some cast iron cookware might come seasoned right out of the box, this isn’t always the case.
 Therefore, you need to understand the seasoning process.

 How to Season Cast Iron

 Over time, a skillet will lose its sheen and luster.
-As a result, it is important you need to season your cast iron cookware on a regular basis.
+As a result, it is important you need to season your cast iron cookware like your cast iron melting pot on a regular basis.
 There are a few steps involved in the seasoning process.
 These include: